What is Zoom?

 The Zoom integration leverages Administrate's Add-ons system, which allows a user to click a button in the TMS and "push" event, sessions, students, and other details to an external system.

 With Zoom, this integration automates setting up Zoom events using existing information in the Administrate TMS.
-A walkthrough can be found in the attached PowerPoint file.

 - You will need a Pro account or higher with Zoom.